hrbrmstr/construe/README.md

 ## Description

-A dimple and fast HTTP request, response and URL parser based on the C++ ‘httpparser’ library by Alex Nekipelov (<https://github.com/nekipelov/httpparser>).
+A simple and fast HTTP request, response and URL parser based on the C++ ‘httpparser’ library by Alex Nekipelov (<https://github.com/nekipelov/httpparser>).